 The Complexe de la Gare Centrale is located in downtown Montréal, in the heart of the business district.
 The complex consists of an office tower, a shopping mall, CN Central Station, parking spaces and railway spaces.
-The 649,000 square-foot office tower is mainly occupied by Canadian National Railway Company (CN) headquarters, which occupies about 572,000 square feet.
-Major tenants include CN, Infra MTL inc., Via Rail, Exo, Adacel and Cologix.
+The 649,000 square-foot office tower is occupied by Canadian National Railway Company (CN) headquarters, which it occupies at 100%.
+Major tenants include CN, Via Rail, Adacel and Cologix.
 The shopping mall is approximately 88,000 square feet, which is set up as a food court (Halles de la Gare).
 The main retail client is Bureau en Gros (Staples).
 The complex also includes 1,623 parking spaces and a railway lease of about 989,000 square feet.
 The property was built in several phases, beginning with CN Central Station in 1929, followed by several expansions in 1943, 1961, 1981 and 1995.
 The office tower was completely renovated between 1999 and 2005.
-Overall, the occupancy rate of the complex was 99.9% as at December 31, 2020.
-The property is also projected to be a REM station site.
+Overall, the occupancy rate of the complex was 97.4% as at December 31, 2021.
+The property will be a REM station site, which is projected to open at the end of 2022.